zerotohero-dev/zerotohero-web/content/highlights/issue-0012.md

 ## Kuberneters Gonna Kubernete

-We have [an article about Z-shell startup files and how to use them canonically][z-shell].
-It was initially a section in [how to work with private Go repositories][private-go] article.
-However, after adding more and more content to it, realized that thing deserved its own place, so here you go.

-[z-shell]: @/tips/zshell-startup-files.md
-[private-go]: @/vadideki-geyik/geyik-academy/go101/how-to-work-with-private-go-repositories.md

-There's also [a 13-minute video about the journey of a microservice: from source code to full-blown deployment][k8s-microservice] that I'm sure you'll like.
+There's [a 13-minute video about the journey of a microservice: from source code to full-blown deployment][k8s-microservice] that I'm sure you'll like.